 In-person non-degree study is typically not available to international students on F-1 or J-1 visas.
-For exceptions, prior to applying, you must obtain written approval from your Designated School Official (DSO) granting permission for you to take classes.
+For exceptions, prior to applying, students must contact their Designated School Official (DSO) at the school managing their SEVIS record to inform them that they have applied to take non-degree classes at ASU.